 Others (substitute) days are taken as semi-official public holidays, extending to the following Monday if a holiday falls over a weekend.
 Government offices, and random shop and office closures occur, but it can be quite difficult to get details of dates much in advance.
 Teachers' Day, Mothers' Day, Fathers' Day and Children's Day are celebrated.
 New Year celebrations start in December and often continue well into January, encompassing Western, Chinese and Vietnamese cultures.

 ASEAN, the Association of South East Asian Nations, currently comprises Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
 East Timor (Timor Leste) is in the process of joining.
 A pact was signed in July 2006 at an ASEAN meeting in Vientiane allowing at least two-week visa-free entry for all citizens of member countries.
 Some arrangements were already in place, but Myanmar was not included in reciprocal facilities.
-However, according to travellers, this arrangement was not fully operative even by 2012.
+However, according to travellers, this arrangement may not be fully in operation in 2017.
 See more on our Passport & Visas page.

 own language as well as English.